janclemenslab/das/README.md

 # Deep Audio Segmenter
 _DAS_ is a method for automatically annotating song from raw audio recordings based on a deep neural network. _DAS_ can be used with a graphical user interface, from the terminal, or from within python scripts.

+Version 0.32.12 is the final TensorFlow-backed release of _DAS_.
+To keep using the TensorFlow version after later releases, install `das==0.32.12`.

 If you have questions, feedback, or find bugs please raise an [issue](https://github.com/janclemenslab/das/issues).

 Please cite _DAS_ as: